Dettenheim

-Dettenheim is a municipality in the district of Karlsruhe in Baden-Württemberg in Germany.
+Dettenheim (South Franconian: Deddene) is a municipality in the district of Karlsruhe in Baden-Württemberg in Germany.

 Geography

 The city of Dettenheim consists of the former municipalities Liedolsheim and Rußheim (Russheim).
 Liedolsheim includes the village of Liedolsheim and the inn and farm of Dettenheim.
 Rußheim includes the village of Rußheim, the site of a former RAD camp, and houses, grinding mill, public low-income housing estate, and lumber mill.

 In the area of Liedolsheim are the former settlements of Nackheim and Schure.

 History

 In ancient times various German tribes inhabited the land along the banks of the river Rhine.

 Alt-Dettenheim

 The name Dettenheim goes back to an ancient village founded about 788 on the present-day western boundary of the municipality, located directly beside the river Rhine.

 The village was destroyed during the Thirty Years War (1618-1648), then rebuilt.
 Over the decades of the 18th century the course of the Rhine moved east, flooding the little community more frequently.
 (The Rhine has since been changed to the west in its course so that in 2000 the old settlement was a few hundred meters from the Rhine).
 Subsequently in 1813 all the villagers migrated about sixteen kilometers east southeast, entered the boundaries of what was then Altenbürg, and founded the village and church of Karlsdorf—now part of the municipality of Karlsdorf-Neuthard.
 Because Karl, Grand Duke of Baden, had granted approval for the move, the new settlement was named in honour of him.
 Today the old Dettenheim is called Alt-Dettenheim, which consists of only a few houses, including the Gasthaus Löwen (The Lion Guesthouse), rest building, a former brickworks and a memorial boulder.
 Alt-Dettenheim is a hamlet so is now within one of Dettenheim's two districts.